BillJr99/Ursinus-CIE100-Fall2024/_pages/Assignments/asmt-essay1.md

 ### **Conclusion**

-1. Restate the main thrust of your examination_._
+1. Restate the main thrust of your examination.

 1. Explain its importance—why should we care?
 What does your argument imply about other, related questions?

 1. Optional: Acknowledge any shortcomings with your argument, and/or suggest a further question or topic that you have thought of as a result of your work.

-Example: Through a close analysis of Adichie's _Dear Ijeawele,_ we have seen that your very understandable impulse to hold a party celebrating the sex of your baby may ultimately have problematic consequences for your baby's life.
+Example: Through a close analysis of Adichie's Dear Ijeawele, we have seen that your very understandable impulse to hold a party celebrating the sex of your baby may ultimately have problematic consequences for your baby's life.
 Admittedly, one might argue that I am blowing this out of proportion, and maybe I am.
 Afterall, at time point, we are going ot know the sex of this baby, so it might make no difference whether that happens at 20 weeks or at 40 weeks.
 Perhaps we might conclude that you cannot have the party.
 Rather, as Adichie shows us, we can address these problems by ….

-_ **This is a basic structure.
+**This is a basic structure.
 It is meant to be a helpful guideline, not a hard and fast rule.
-If you are familiar with writing papers like this, then you may well have moved beyond this template.** _
+If you are familiar with writing papers like this, then you may well have moved beyond this template.**

-_ **I encourage you to exercise your skills to the very best of your ability.** _
+**I encourage you to exercise your skills to the very best of your ability.**

 ## About starting your paper: